 Diverse interview panels.
 When a Black candidate is interviewed by an all-white panel, bias is structurally inevitable regardless of the panel’s intentions.
 When the panel itself is diverse, the documented outcome is a more equitable assessment process.
 This costs nothing.
 It requires only scheduling.

 Promotion pipeline tracking.
 Organizations that track the demographic composition of their promotion pipeline at every level — not annually, not in a report that sits on a shelf, but in real-time dashboards visible to leadership and tied to accountability metrics — produce measurably better diversity outcomes than those that do not.
 This is not a training.
 It is a management system.
-And it works because it replaces the subjective goodwill of individuals with the objective visibility of data.
+It works because it replaces the subjective goodwill of individuals with the objective visibility of data.

 None of these interventions can be sold as a two-hour workshop.
 None of them generate the kind of revenue that supports a speaking fee of $40,000.
 None of them provide the emotional catharsis of a confessional seminar where white employees cry about their privilege and everyone goes home feeling like progress was made.
 They are boring.
 They are structural.
 They are specific.
 And they are the only interventions that the research shows actually work.